MinecraftForge/Documentation/docs/tileentities/tesr.md

 Registering a TER
 -----------------

-In order to register a TESR, call `ClientRegistry#bindTileEntitySpecialRenderer` passing the tile entity class to be renderer with this TER and the instance of the TER to use to render all TEs of this class.
+In order to register a TER, call `ClientRegistry#bindTileEntitySpecialRenderer` passing the tile entity class to be renderer with this TER and the instance of the TER to use to render all TEs of this class.